rackerlabs/support-how-to/content/cloud-databases/cloud-databases-developer-resources-and-how-to-articles.md

 product_url: cloud-databases
 ---

-The Rackspace [Knowledge
+The Rackspace [Support
-Center](/how-to/) provides how-to
+network](/how-to/) provides how-to
-articles, getting started guides, code samples, security best practices and hundreds of tips for getting the most out of your Rackspace Cloud Databases.
+articles, code samples, security best practices and hundreds of tips for getting the most out of your Rackspace Cloud Databases.